E-ggle/HortiPedia/README.md

 # HortiPedia

-Let me brief update of our project
+Brief update of our project

 # Features:
 1. Hortipedia is a question and answer website for professional and developing farmers.